-Internal communications are having a new found significance for the next generation of challengers.
+Internal communications are having a new found significance for a new generation of challengers.

 Advertising has an image problem.
 'Harmful', 'Dead', 'A waste of resources' are three of the most popular predictive searches that surface on Google this morning.
 But for a challenger, advertising has never been the preferred media of choice has it? – it’s expensive, slow and synonymous with the big brands that rely on it.

 So where does a challenger invest its resource and creativity instead?
-One prominent trend we have seen, through our research for The Challenger Project in 2016, is a commitment from challengers to invertise; to express the brand through activations focused on the inside of the company.
+One prominent trend we have seen through our research is a commitment from challengers to 'invertise'; to express the brand through initiatives and activations focused on the inside of the company.

 Budgets and resource which may have previously been spent on external communications are shifting inside, being spent on internal communications, ways of working and cultural activities that reinforce and propagate the identity and values.
 In many cases, these actions inside are actually having a significant ripple effect outside the walls of the company.